 Their policy recommendations were largely shunned when President Xi Jinping in 2015 abolished the draconian “one-child” policy – in place since the 1970s – but still decided to cap the number of babies each couple could have to two.
 Xi, 67, only has a daughter aged 28.

 Liang told a seminar last year when China’s population hit 1.4 billion that sweeping policy revisions should brook no further delay or the nation would find itself in irreversible population decrease that could be way worse than Japan’s.

 He also said that the “demographic dividend” from the 2015 policy loosening was too trivial to help China offset the downward trend.

 In reply, officials with the National Health Commission, which is in charge of birth and family planning policies, said any further easing of birth controls could not happen too soon.

-With China’s population growth plummeting, India is set to wrest the title of most populated nation from China in as few as in five years.
+With China’s population growth plummeting, India is set to wrest the title of the world’s most populated nation from China in as few as five years.

 There were 1.4 billion Chinese and 1.368 billion Indians as of this month, according to ballpark estimates from the statistics departments of both countries.

 The current census will reveal more vital information including gross fertility rate, gender and age distribution, life expectancy, the size of the labor force, and more importantly, aging rate, a key metric that refers to the share of people of 65 or above.